corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 ## Assumptions

-The following assumtions were made while writing this design:
+The following assumptions were made while writing this design:
-* All network parties are willing to colalborate and share metric data
+* All network parties are willing to collaborate and share metric data
 * Metric collection will be on in production environment

 ## Current situation

-Current Corda nodes expose some metrics that might be used for applciation level analysis.
+Current Corda nodes expose some metrics that might be used for application level analysis.

 #### Flow durations